- minimizes or eliminates estate taxes

 The Living Trust is also known as a Revocable, Inter Vivos Trust because it is effective during your lifetime ("inter vivos") as opposed to becoming effective after death.
 The word Revocable means that the Trust can be revoked or changed during your lifetime.
 In other words, you can change your mind about what property you put into the Trust, and who gets the benefit of the Trust assets during your lifetime, and upon your death.

-- the directions and instructions that your write into the Trust become permanent and cannot be changed by other people;
+- the instructions your make become permanent and cannot be changed by other people after you become unable to manage your assets;

 - your intentions will be carried out.
-For example, if you intend to provide tuition payments for your childrens' undergraduate education, with financial responsibility for graduate school remaining with your children, your Trust can include that provision;
+For example, if you intend to provide tuition payments for your childrens' undergraduate education, with financial responsibility for graduate school remaining with your children, your Trust can include those specific provisions;

-- your assets will be distributed at the time and in the amounts that you instruct.
-For example, you can allow your successor Trustee to make a distribution sufficient for down payment on a house to your children, insuring that that each child will be able to live in a house that each can afford, as determined by the mortgage lender providing the balance of funds for the purchase;
+- your assets will be distributed at the proper times, and in the amounts that you instruct.
+For example, you can allow your successor Trustee to make a distribution sufficient for down payment on a house to your children, insuring that that each child will be able to live in a house that each can afford, as determined by the amount a mortgage lender is willing to provide for the balance needed to fund the real estate purchase;

-- the income tax benefits we plan for your beneficiaries (such as the deferral on income taxes on your IRA distributions from the Trust) are protected;
+- income tax benefits for your beneficiaries (such as the deferral of income taxes on your IRA distributions from the Trust) are protected;

 - estate tax plans that we prepare for your estate are carried out.

-We can prepare the Living Trust that will avoid Probate and protect your family from unnecessary expense.
-As part of our flat fee, we coordinate all the other parts of your estate plan, and help you title the assets that you intend to fund the Trust.
-We make sure that this centerpiece of your estate plan will achieve the goals and objectives that you have set for your estate plan.
+I can prepare a Living Trust that will avoid Probate and protect your family from unnecessary expense.
+As part of my services, I coordinate all the other parts of your estate plan, and help you title the assets that you intend to fund the Trust.
+I make sure that this centerpiece of your estate plan will achieve the goals and objectives that you have established for your estate plan.